Xilinx/PYNQ/docs/source/pynq_overlays/base_overlay.rst

 There are two types of IOPs: Pmod, and Arduino.
 The Pmod and Arduino ports, which the IOPs connect to, have a different number of pins and can support different sets of peripherals.
-Both types of IOP have a similar architecture, but have different IP configurations to support the different sets of peripehral and interface pins.
+Both types of IOP have a similar architecture, but have different IP configurations to support the different sets of peripheral and interface pins.

 IOPs are covered in more detail in the next section.